On June 26, the U.S. Supreme Court issued a much-anticipated ruling that legalizes same-sex marriage nationwide.

 High Court Decision

-On that basis, the Court ruled that the Fourteenth Amendment requires a state:
+The Court ruled that the Fourteenth Amendment requires a state:

 - To license a marriage between two people of the same sex and